Harnessing Environmental Memory with Reinforcement Learning in Open Quantum Systems: Optimal Control Theory

-To evaluate the performance of optimal control theory (OCT), we directly maximize the total non-Markovianity \(\mathcal{N}_{\mathrm{Tot}}\) by optimizing the set of control pulse amplitudes \(\{\Omega_j\}\).
-Figure~\ref{fig:total} depicts the evolution of the total non-Markovianity as a function of the iteration number for the Powell and L-BFGS-B methods, highlighting their distinct convergence behaviors.
+To evaluate the performance of standard OCT, we directly maximize the total non-Markovianity \(\mathcal{N}_{\mathrm{Tot}}\) by optimizing the set of control pulse amplitudes \(\{\Omega_j\}\).
+Figure~\ref{fig:total} shows the evolution of \(\mathcal{N}_{\mathrm{Tot}}\) as a function of the iteration number for the Powell and L-BFGS-B methods, highlighting their distinct convergence behaviors.

-Although both methods achieve moderate enhancement, their convergence is slow and highly sensitive to the initial guess.
-This behavior is consistent with observations that OCT becomes fragile when the dynamics is non-Markovian or effectively non-Markovian due to non-linear, history-dependent control objectives \cite{Goerz2014,KochGoerz2022}.
+Figure~\ref{fig:total} shows the averaged convergence of the total non-Markovianity over five independent OCT runs with different random initial pulses.
+Both Powell and L-BFGS-B reach low plateau values, around $(\mathcal{N}_{\mathrm{Tot}}\simeq 0.009)$, showing that the limited standard OCT performance is not a consequence of a single unfavorable initialization.

+The corresponding instantaneous non-Markovianity profile shown in Fig.~\ref{fig:oct_local} is obtained from the best pulse selected among the independent OCT runs.
+This best-case pulse produces a weak and localized revival in the first memory window, around $(t\simeq 4-8)$, with a maximum value $(N_{\mathrm{loc}}^{\max}\approx 0.0065)$.
+Thus, even the best OCT pulse found across the independent runs only generates a small local backflow peak, consistent with the low accumulated value observed in Fig.~\ref{fig:total}.

+This behavior indicates that standard OCT becomes trapped in local optima of the control landscape, which is shaped by non-linear and history-dependent memory effects.
+Such limitations of gradient-based optimization in non-Markovian regimes have been discussed in previous works \cite{Goerz2014,KochGoerz2022}.